 3. Obligations under the Act triggered by receipt.
-While a person obliged to give a notification under the Act satisfies the obligation to give that notification by dispatch in accordance with subsection (a), several substantive provisions of the Act effectively require that the intended recipient actually receive notification.
+While a person obligated to give a notification under the Act satisfies the obligation to give that notification by dispatch in accordance with subsection (a), several substantive provisions of the Act effectively require that the intended recipient actually receive notification.
 For example, although an assignee may give notification to a tenant by mail directing that tenant to pay rents to the assignee, the Act does not legally obligate the tenant to pay rents to the assignee until the tenant receives the notification.
 See Section 9(b).

 SECTION 4.
-ASSIGNMENT OF RENTS CREATES SECURITY INTEREST.
-An
+SECURITY INSTRUMENT CREATES ASSIGNMENT OF RENTS; ASSIGNMENT OF RENTS CREATES SECURITY INTEREST.

-assignment of rents creates a presently effective security interest in all accrued and unaccrued rents arising from the real property described in the document creating the assignment, whether the document is denominated an absolute assignment, an absolute assignment conditioned upon default, an assignment as additional security, or otherwise.
+- (a) An enforceable security instrument creates an assignment of rents arising from the real property described in the security instrument, unless the security instrument provides otherwise. - (b) An assignment of rents creates a presently effective security interest in all accrued and unaccrued rents arising from the real property described in the document creating the assignment, regardless of whether the document is in the form of an absolute assignment, an absolute assignment conditioned upon default, an assignment as additional security, or any other form.
 The security interest in rents is separate and distinct from any security interest held by the assignee in the real property.